Introduction and Overview

 Vault is designed to simplify the process of establishing a self-custodial wallet while mitigating many associated risks.
 Achieving this requires a balance between Convenience and Trust.

 Vault incorporates multiple safeguards to enhance the security of your keys while also offering options for key replacement in case one is lost or compromised.
+For steps on how to recover your keys, go here.

 Replacing a key triggers an on-chain transaction that takes time to process.
 While the transaction is being confirmed, Vault transactions are disabled as a new key is being generated.
 As soon as the transaction is confirmed and the new key is generated, Vault transactions will be immediately enabled.